microsoft/windows-ai-studio-templates/README.md

 > ***Note*** You do not need an Azure Account to download the models

 Start by selecting a project name and location.
 Next, select a model from the model catalog.
 You will be prompted to download the project template.
-You can then click Configure Project to adjust various settings.
+You can then click "Configure Project" to adjust various settings.
 We use [Olive](https://microsoft.github.io/Olive/overview/olive.html) to run QLoRA fine-tuning on a PyTorch model from our catalog.
-All of the settings are preset with the default values to optimize to run the fine-tuning process locally with optimized use of memory.
+All of the settings are preset with the default values to optimize to run the fine-tuning process locally with optimized use of memory, but it can be adjusted for your scenario.

 ![Configure the model](/Images/finetune.jpg)